maggieelkin/CovMutation/README.md

     > ref_results.log 2>&1
 ```

-Simiarly as stated above, it may be beneficial to calculate values separately at first.
+Similarly as stated above, it may be beneficial to calculate values separately at first.